Search for a place

 Rosewell, a village in Lasswade parish, Edinburghshire, 5 furlongs S of Hawthornden station, and 4 miles SW of Dalkeith.
 It is largely inhabited by colliers employed in neighbouring coal mines; and it has a post office, with money order and savings' bank departments, an Established church, and a public school.
 The church (1872; 350 sittings) is a handsome edifice, and was raised to quoad sacra status in 1874.
 Pop. of village (1861) 390, (1871) 790, (1881) 1394; of q. s. parish (1881) 2129.Ord.
 Sur., sh.
 32, 1857.

-Rosewell is now part of Midlothian district.
-Click here for graphs and data of how Midlothian has changed over two centuries.
-For statistics about Rosewell itself, go to Units and Statistics.
+Rosewell is now part of MIDLOTHIAN Council.
+Click here for graphs and data of how MIDLOTHIAN has changed over two centuries.
+For statistics about Rosewell itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Rosewell in Midlothian | Map and description, A Vision of Britain through Time.